LeToNode/Play2.0-CN-doc/javaGuide/main/tests/JavaFunctionalTest.md

 ## Testing a template

-A template being a standard Scala function, you can execute it from your test, and check the result:
+As a template is a standard Scala function, you can execute it from a test and check the result:

 ```
 @Test